The 6 Bone-Healthy Foods with a ‘Shady’ Reputation

 The flipside of nightshades is that they contain important nutrients.
 For example, tomatoes (especially when cooked in olive oil) contain lycopene, an antioxidant that protects against free radical damage and also stimulates the production of osteoclasts.

-Eggplant is an alkalizing Foundation Food listed in the Save Our Bones Program and it’s full of bone-healthy manganese and antioxidant phytonutrients.
+Eggplant is an alkalizing Foundation Food listed in the Osteoporosis Reversal Program and it’s full of bone-healthy manganese and antioxidant phytonutrients.
 Potatoes are also an alkalizing, nutritious Foundation Food when eaten with the skins, and are an excellent source of potassium.

 Bell peppers are a rich, alkalizing source of Vitamin C and silicon, Foundation Supplements that are vital for bone health.